News & Information

 - An equal vote with other members, regardless of account balance.

-- Volunteer credit union board and committee membership opportunities if you qualify and are elected.
+- Volunteer board and committee membership opportunities.

-- Timely notification and correction of credit union errors and inaccuracies.
+- Timely notification and correction of errors.

 - Recourse appeal and fair resolution of problems.